 8. The political unit of the United Kingdom will be circled in black

-Well, I hope this little lesson plan helped in your endeavors to teach the British Isles in your geography class.
-I know it worked in my classes and hope it does the trick in yours!
+Well, I hope this little lesson plan helped in your endeavor to teach the British Isles in your geography class.
+I know it worked in my classes, and hope it does the trick in yours!

 © 2013 educare